Karolill/travelsite/README.md

 # Firebase

 This project uses Firebase, and the web app is hosted at https://travelsite-4d5b3.web.app/.
 Github actions is also used, and when main is updated, the code in `build` will be deployed automatically.
-This also means that one must run `npm build` before pushing to main, if the changes is to be visible.
+This also means that one must run `npm run build` before pushing to main, if the changes is to be visible.